-- A creature being watched by a Crystal Ball had a chance to detect the observation.
-If a Dispel Magic spell was cast on the viewport, Crystal Ball is rendered non-functioning for an entire day.
+- A creature being watched by a Crystal Ball has a chance to detect the observation.
+If a Dispel Magic spell is cast on the viewport, the Crystal Ball is rendered non-functioning for an entire day.

-- Any being that tried to use a Crystal Hypnosis Ball would have its mind influenced by the Ball's true owner.
-Probably inspired by the Lord of the Rings Palantir.
+- Any being that tries to use a Crystal Hypnosis Ball would have its mind influenced by the Ball's true owner.
+Probably inspired by the palantír from The Lord of the Rings.

-- Some D&D scrying spells has a chance of the scryer being detected (in earlier editions some also had the vulnerability that certain spells could affect a scrier...
-Which could be taken advantage of, for eg. Mind Control)
+- Some scrying spells have a chance of the scryer being detected.
+In earlier editions some also had the vulnerability that certain spells could affect a scrier... which could be taken advantage of, for e.g. Mind Control.

 - Mind-reading a Daelkyr from the Eberron campaign setting renders anyone doing so permanently insane.

-- To preserve suspense in the Ravenloft D&D setting, the rules for surveillance-spells are modified so that they create a visible, ghostly eye (viewing spells) or ear (listening spells) at the location being spied upon.
+- To preserve suspense, the rules for surveillance spells are modified so that they create a visible, ghostly eye (viewing spells) or ear (listening spells) at the location being spied upon.
 Anyone who takes the time to watch out for such manifestations can thus detect when they're being observed via magic.

-- Mind-reading some of the nastier Ravenloft creatures (like darklords or abberations) or the insane can provoke a Madness check.
+- Mind-reading some of the nastier Ravenloft creatures (like darklords, aberrations or intelligent undead) or the insane can provoke a Madness Check.